-The OMC is offering weekly online mindfulness sessions led by the OMC Masters Students.
-On the first Wednesday of the month we host a guest speaker, a mindfulness teacher and / or researcher from around the world.
+The OMC is offering weekly online mindfulness sessions led by the OMC teaching teams and our Masters Students.
+In addition, on the first Wednesday of the month we host a guest speaker, a mindfulness teacher and / or researcher from around the world.

-Both the weekly practice sessions an the monthly guest talks are open to all those who feel they would benefit.
+Both the weekly practice sessions and the monthly guest talks are open to all those who feel they would benefit.

 These sessions are completely free and open to the general public, meaning you do not need prior mindfulness experience or practice to take part.
 The monthly guest talks will be available as a free podcast shortly after for anyone who missed the live session or wishes to practice again.